-MGMT 1374 Introduction To Supervision (3) (Last year's course prefix/number MGT 171)
+MGMT 1374 Introduction To Supervision (3) (Former course prefix/number MGT 171)

 This course is a study of today's supervisors and their problems.
 The practical concepts of modern-day, first-line supervision are described.
 Emphasis is on the supervisor's major functions, such as facilitating relations with others, leading, motivating, communicating, and counseling.
 (3 Lec.)